 Study in Spain: Study Visas & Permits

-• US students do not require a study visa if they plan on being in the country for less than 90 days.
+- US students don't require a study visa if they plan on being in the country for less than 90 days.

-Read on to find out if you need a visa to study in Spain and what documents to submit to get one.
+Read on to learn if you need a visa to study in Spain and what documents you must submit to get one.

 EU Students

-Students from the EU and the EEA do not need a student visa in order to study in Spain.
+EU/EEA/EFTA students don't need a student visa to study in Spain.

-If your stay in Spain will be longer than 90 days, it is mandatory that you apply for a residence permit or Foreigner Identity Card (TIE) within 30 days of arrival.
-This is done at your local Foreigner’s Office (Oficina de Extranjeros).
-You can find the full list of offices in charge of regions here and apply in person.
+If your stay in Spain will be longer than 90 days, you must apply for a residence permit or Foreigner Identity Card (TIE) within 30 days of arrival.
+This is done at your local Foreigner's Office (Oficina de Extranjeros).

 Non-EU Students

-Obtaining a student visa to study in Spain for non-EU students is a bit trickier but it is usually easily obtainable after you’ve enrolled in a Spanish university.
+Obtaining a student visa to study in Spain for non-EU students is a bit trickier but it's usually easily obtainable after you've enrolled in a Spanish university.

 The best practice is always to call or email the Spanish Embassy in your country and ask for specific information.